Chicken sandwich: Hot or fried chicken

 Burger King introduced its grilled chicken sandwich in 1990, and was the first major fast-food chain to do so.
-Other notable vendors of similar fried chicken sandwiches include Bojangles, Jollibee, McDonalds, KFC, Popeyes, Shake Shack, Wingstop, and Zaxbys.
+Other notable vendors of similar fried chicken sandwiches include Bojangles, Jollibee, McDonald's, KFC, Popeyes, Shake Shack, Wingstop, and Zaxbys.
 Today, most major fast food, fast casual and casual dining chains feature some variation of a fried chicken sandwich, even at fast food restaurants where chicken is not a specialty.
 The Atlantic attribute the appeal of the sandwiches to chicken being a "relatively bland meat" that has an appealing texture when fried, and which can be combined with different dressings.